TMiclot/MICLOT/User_Guide/__usage_prepare_structure.md

 ## 3. Minimize structure using OpenMM

 > [!IMPORTANT]
 > This command perform vaccum minimization.
-It mean that theit is no explicit/implicit force field define for the minimization process.
+It mean that theit is no explicit/implicit solvent force field define for the minimization process.
 So it assume their is no solvent (water, ions, ...) in your pdb file.

 **def minimize_pdb**(pdb_file_path, *force_field='amber', max_iterations=100, restrain_heavy_atoms=True, constant=1.0e+5*)